firebud2/staff-docs/staff-hierarchies.md

 ### Hierarchies
 ---------------
-#### Types

-Collaborative Teams:
+#### Collaborative Teams:
 These are flexible teams where the work allows a team member to not be managed by one another.

 Often times a manager will be involved in each role or for multiple roles but generally if it's multiple they all work together very closely already.

 This allows a team member to to work collaboratively with the same or another role within their team without being directly managed by a different role when there are per-role managers present.

 All hierarchies aside from internal work-flows should go as follows: